fer/fer/notes/courses/INE/eJPT/1of3-penetration-testing-prerequisites.md

 DoS
 : Denial of Service.

+Egress Filtering
+: Practice of monitoring and potentially restricting the flow of information outbound from one network to another.
+Typically it is information from a private TCP/IP computer network to the Internet that is controlled.

 Packet
 : Stream of bits running as electric signals on physical media used for data transmission (wire/LAN, WiFi).
 Every packet has *header* (ensures receiver can interpret payload and handle the communication) and a *payload* (with the actual information).